 Noncontrolling interests share in the net assets of consolidated subsidiaries are identified separately from the Group's equity therein.
 Noncontrolling interests consist of the amount of those interests at the date of the original business combination and the noncontrolling interest's share of changes in equity since the date of the combination.
 Losses applicable to the noncontrolling interests in excess of the noncontrolling interests share in the subsidiary's equity are allocated against the interest of the Group except to the extent that the noncontrolling interests has a binding obligation and is able to make an additional investment to cover losses.

 2. Changes in Accounting and Financial Reporting Policies

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new and amended standards which the Group adopted effective January 1, 2019:
+The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following amended PFRSs.